poeschlr/kicad-3rd-party-tools/README.md

 to make footprints for chips having pins around the periphery (SOICs, QFP, etc.) and ball grid arrays (BGAs).

 - [KicadModTree](https://github.com/pointhi/kicad-footprint-generator) - Python library for generating footprints.
 The scripts subdirectoy contains the footprints that are already scripted with this tool.
+(Used for generating footprints for the official library)

 - [SpiralInductorFootprintGenerator](https://github.com/erichVK5/SpiralInductorFootprintGenerator) - A java utility for generating helical or polygonal inductor footprints in either gEDA footprint or Kicad legacy module format.